• Skip to primary navigation

 The outside will be lightly golden brown and the inside of the cookie will be a little gooey.
 When in doubt, you can place a cake tester into the dough and see if it comes out clean.

-Storage for this skillet chocolate chip cookie is easy.
+Storing this skillet chocolate chip cookie is easy.
 All you need to do is leave the cookie in the skillet and cover it with aluminum foil.
 This will be good for up to 2 days.
 To warm the cookie, heat the oven to 300°F and warm for 8 to 10 minutes.
 You can also freeze the skillet cookie for up to 2 months.
 In order to do so, we recommend slicing the cookie into wedges then storing them in an air-tight freezer container.
-When you are ready to enjoy them, let them thaw before placing them in the oven.
+When you are ready to enjoy them, let them thaw before warming them in the oven.

 • Bake on the middle rack for even cooking.